agrestio/agrest/UPGRADE-NOTES.md

 ### "agrest-openapi-designfirst" was removed [#518](https://github.com/agrestio/agrest/issues/518)
 "agrest-openapi-designfirst" extensions module was removed.
 It wasn't well-maintained and didn't work that well.
-Instead of endpoint generation from the OpenAPI model, we offer code-first documentation approach via "agrest-jaxrs-openapi" module.
+Instead of endpoint generation from the OpenAPI model, we offer code-first documentation approach via "agrest-jaxrs2-openapi" and "agrest-jaxrs3-openapi" modules.

 ### Ag protocol v1.2 - protocol changes [#561](https://github.com/agrestio/agrest/issues/561)
 This primarily affects client-side developers.
 There were some Agrest protocol changes introduced.
 The current version